semaphoreP/codeastro/index.md

 ​Code/Astro is a week-long astronomy software development workshop.
 The goal of this program is to teach participants fundamental software engineering skills and best practices for building sustainable open-source packages for astronomy applications.
 During the workshop, participants will obtain hands-on experience with software engineering by developing a small software package from scratch.
 The workshop will also serve as a networking and career development opportunity.
 The workshop is free and open to folks at all career levels.
 Code/Astro is supported by the Heising-Simons Foundation.

 Pandemic allowing, we will offer a hybrid in-person/virtual workshop at Caltech, allowing participation both in-person and virtually.
 Caltech currently requires all visitors to be vaccinated and boosted, and masks are required indoors.
-We will monitor the COVID situation and Caltech COVID policites as the situation continues to evolve.
-Please indicate on the Code/Astro application form if you are interested in attending in person, and we understand if you wish to change your mind later.
-We also have some funds available for travel supports for folks that need it -- just let us know on the application form!
+See [logistical details](details.html) for further COVID prevention info.

 ### Dates
 6/21/2022 - 6/25/2022